monikaando/DoGGo-App/README.md

         * see random fact about dogs
             - by clicking on shuffle button, user can see the next random fact
-    - in the window with a scrollbar user can see all available in API facts about dogs
-    + name and surname of the person who posted this fact
+    - in the window with a scrollbar user can see all available in API facts about dogs and name and surname of the person who posted this fact

 ## Footer
     An additional element with the link to my portfolio.